“Eh, just put some rice water in it and say it enhances the flavor.”

 So not only are we giving 20% of our business to these corner-cutting Euro-South-Americans with how much Bud Light we buy, but we’re letting regular Bud get in there too with another 12% of a market share?
 What the hell are we doing here, America?
 Budweiser may be 5% alcohol, but the remaining 95% is composed of trucker hat material and factory-rejected beer cozies.
 In trying to figure out what to use as their logo, it ended up coming down to a last minute decision between a crown and an empty keg at a shotgun wedding.
 And they meant to choose the shotgun wedding keg, the head of their in-house advertising was so preoccupied thinking of frogs and horses that he accidentally checked the wrong box.

-We’re not saying that if you prefer to drink Budwesier that you’re somehow a bad person, but we are saying that you’re someone who likes the taste of prison wine, but likes their drinks to be slightly less alcoholic.
+We’re not saying that if you prefer to drink Budwesier that you’re somehow a bad person, but we are saying that you’re someone who likes the taste of prison wine, but who also likes their drinks to be slightly less alcoholic.

 #3: MILLER LITE (8.6%)